-The conversion factor CF and the specific fuel consumption, SFC, are determined from the results recorded in the parent engine NOx Technical File as defined in paragraph 1.3.15 of the NOx Technical Code 2008.
+The conversion factor CF and the specific fuel consumption, SFC, are determined from the results recorded in the parent engine NOx Technical File as defined in the NOx Technical Code 2008.

-The fuel grade used during the test of the engine in the test bed measurement of SFC determines the value of the CF conversion factor according to the table under 2.1of the IMO Calculation Guidelines.
+The fuel used when determining corrected SFC corresponds to the value of the CF conversion factor, according to the table provided under paragraph "CF; Conversion factor between fuel consumption and CO2 emission" of the IMO Calculation Guidelines.